pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for control ▶️/REPEAT 🔁/🔁 REPEAT ⌘ cmd.md

     ```yaml
     💬 Play guess:
     - PUT .Random(1,9) >> $target       # Set the target
-    - INFO You have 3 attempts.          # Inform the rules
+    - INFO: You have 3 attempts.          # Inform the rules
     - PUT >> $tries:                     # Reset the counter
         3
     - RUN TryLoop >> $result             # Run the loop